ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 It is the candidate’s responsibility to:

-* inform CFEP that they are undertaking MSF for as part of ACRRM training requirement.
+* E﻿nrol and inform CFEP that they are undertaking MSF for as part of ACRRM training requirement.
-* advise CFEP of the practice environment they will be working in whilst undertaking the MSF.
+* Advise CFEP of the practice environment they will be working in whilst undertaking the MSF assessment.

-  Candidates undertaking their MSF in an environment where a significant proportion of the patients may have trouble in completing a questionnaire are able to ask an appropriate person e.g. an Aboriginal Health Worker to assist the patients in completing the form.
-Candidates can also request CFEP to send an alternative DISQ patient survey for an AMS.
+  Candidates undertaking their MSF assessment in an environment where a significant proportion of the patients may have trouble in completing a questionnaire are able to ask an appropriate person.
+Candidates can also request CFEP to send an alternative DISQ patient survey for an Aboriginal Medical Service (AMS).

 **Self-assessment tool**

 * Candidates must submit a completed self-reflective exercise and evidence of discussion with Medical Educator to the College within two (2) months from the date the MSF report was received.
-* In extenuating circumstances, an extension of time may be considered, subject to the candidate providing the College with a written and verifiable statement of the reasons for the requested extension, prior to the expiration of the deadline.
+* In extenuating circumstances, an extension of time may be considered.
+T﻿he candidate must submit an [Application for Special Consideration ](https://www.acrrm.org.au/forms/application-for-special-consideration-in-acrrm-training)to the College, containing a written statement for the reasons for the requested extension.
+This must be submitted prior to the expiration of the deadline.
 * If the deadline is exceeded without prior approval, the College reserves the right to report an ‘incomplete’ grade.
 In this instance the candidate will be required to re-enrol, pay the MSF assessment fee and recommence the process.

 **Colleague tool**